poseidonos/poseidonos-gui/README.md

 | 4    | GUI Log    | src/mtool/api/public/log | Rest API interaction logs; errors or exceptions |  This is created when GUI runs    |
 | 5    | System Log | /var/log/syslog          | Various system level logs                       |                                   |

-# Known Issues
-1. URAM disks are not available in Poseidonos-GUI array creation step, after the server or vm was restarted
-	- In such case, restart Poseidonos service from the Poseidonos-GUI using the "Admin -> Poseidon Operations -> START"
-	- Please note that restarting the Poseidonos service from CLI will not resolve this issue.
-The Poseidonos service should be restarted from Poseidonos-GUI.
-2. "Data Written" shows as 0 on the dashboard page of Poseidonos-GUI even when IO is performed
-	- This happens in specific cases like when the entire volume storage space is consumed.
-It will be resolved in a future version.

 # FAQ
 1. How to check whether POS is running (or check POS status)?
     1.  _Using GUI - The Right hand top corner shows the POS status (e.g. RUNNING)_